Esukhia/teachingtibetan.com/docs/communicative/thematic_development.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+Can clearly signal chronological sequence in narrative text:</br>
+This skill involves the ability to clearly indicate the order of events or actions in a narrative text.
+It means using appropriate language or markers to signal the chronological sequence, allowing the reader or listener to follow the story's timeline smoothly.

+Can develop an argument well enough to be followed without difficulty most of the time:</br>
+This means being able to construct an argument in a way that is easy to follow and understand for the most part.
+It involves organizing your ideas coherently, presenting them in a logical progression, and providing sufficient supporting evidence or reasons.
+While there may be occasional challenges in comprehending the argument, overall it is clear and comprehensible.

+In summary, these CEFR descriptors highlight the ability to signal chronological sequence in a narrative text and develop an argument that is generally easy to follow and understand.
 </details>

 <!-- panels:end -->